forficate/httpredirector/README.md

 Existing HTTPS redirection images on Dockerhub did not also support forcing `www` and are also extremely large. `httpredirector` is a 1.8MB Docker image and supports both.

-*The existing redirection images on Dockerhub also allow anyone to use your server as a redirection service.
-This is true of [geldim/https-redirect](https://hub.docker.com/r/geldim/https-redirect/) which has 500K+ pulls and [camptocamp/https-redirect](https://hub.docker.com/r/camptocamp/https-redirect/) which has 10+k pulls.*
+**The existing redirection images on Dockerhub also allow anyone to use your server as a redirection service.
+This is true of [geldim/https-redirect](https://hub.docker.com/r/geldim/https-redirect/) which has 500K+ pulls and [camptocamp/https-redirect](https://hub.docker.com/r/camptocamp/https-redirect/) which has 10k+ pulls.**

-httpredirector supports hostname white listing to prevent unathorised used.
+httpredirector supports hostname white listing to prevent unathorised useage.

 ## Running the image

 * To force SSL you need to pass the `FORCE_SSL` environment variable to Docker
 * To force `WWW` redirect you need to pass the `FORCE_WWW` environment variable to Docker
-* To restrict host set the `VALID_HOSTS` environment variable with a comma serperated list of host address.
+* To restrict hosts set the `VALID_HOSTS` environment variable with a comma serperated list of host names.
 Example: `VALID_HOSTS="www.example.com,example.com"`

 Example usage which exposes the redirection on port 80

 ```
-docker run --rm -ti -e FORCE_SSL=TRUE -e FORCE_WWW=TRUE -p 80:8080 httpredirector/httpredirector
+docker run --rm -ti
+  -e FORCE_SSL=TRUE
+  -e FORCE_WWW=TRUE
+  -p 80:8080
+  httpredirector/httpredirector
 ```

 Verify it is working